AI4Bharat/INCLUDE-MS-Teams-Integration/docs/debug.md

     - Update to the `ServiceCname` the ngrok http address (above)
     - Update the `InstancePublicPort` to ngrok tcp assigned port (above).
     - `MediaServiceFQDN` is the subdomain URL that is forwared to tcp URL assigned by ngrok (`local.mybot.com` is forwarded to `0.tcp.ngrok.io`).
-    - `CertificateThumbprint` should either be wildcard certificate (from above) or certificate for subdomain you are forwarding from, in this case it�s `*.mybot.com`.
+    - `CertificateThumbprint` should either be wildcard certificate (from above) or certificate for subdomain you are forwarding from, in this case it's `*.mybot.com`.
 If you are using more nested sub domain for CNAME forwarding to ngrok tcp then the certificate should be for 1 domain higher than the nest depth.
 For example, if your CNAME entry is `0.local.mybot.com` then you need certificate for `*.local.mybot.com`.
 Having a certificate for `*.mybot.com` does not work.
     ```yaml
     "AzureSettings": {
         "BotName": "BOT_NAME",